ebelious/Self-Hosted/Gaming/README.md

-This is for gnome especific gamiong things
+This is for gnome especific gaming things

 ### Clicking off screen minimizes game (How to stop this)